How have recent UK IPOs been performing in 2021?

 How to buy or trade newly listed UK stocks

-With us, you can invest in or trade most of the stocks that have listed in London in 2021 using our share dealing platform.
+With us, you can invest in or trade most of the stocks that have listed in London using our share dealing platform.

 When you invest in a company, you own its underlying shares.
 As a shareholder, you’d have voting rights and receive dividends (if granted).
 If you sell your shares when the market price is above the original buy price, you’d make a profit.
 But if you sell them when the market price is lower than what you bought them at, you’d incur a loss.
 While potential profits are essentially unlimited, your possible losses on investments are capped at your full initial outlay (excluding any additional fees).